Metre

 The metre (or meter in US spelling; symbol: m) is the base unit of length in the International System of Units (SI).
 Since 2019, the metre has been defined as the length of the path travelled by light in vacuum during a time interval of of a second, where the second is defined by a hyperfine transition frequency of caesium.

-The metre was originally defined in 1791 by the French National Assembly as one ten-millionth of the distance from the equator to the North Pole along a great circle, so the Earth's polar circumference is approximately 40,000 km.
+The metre was originally defined in 1791 by the French National Assembly as one ten-millionth of the distance from the equator to the North Pole along a great circle through Paris, setting 10,000 km as that quarter of the Earth's polar circumference.

 In 1799, the metre was redefined in terms of a prototype metre bar.
 The bar used was changed in 1889, and in 1960 the metre was redefined in terms of a certain number of wavelengths of a certain emission line of krypton-86.
 The current definition was adopted in 1983 and modified slightly in 2002 to clarify that the metre is a measure of proper length.
 From 1983 until 2019, the metre was formally defined as the length of the path travelled by light in vacuum in of a second.
 After the 2019 revision of the SI, this definition was rephrased to include the definition of a second in terms of the caesium frequency Δν_{Cs}.
-This series of amendments did not alter the size of the metre significantly – today Earth's polar circumference measures 40007.863 km, a change of about 200 parts per million from the original value of exactly 40,000 km, which also includes improvements in the accuracy of measuring the circumference.

-Spelling

-Metre is the standard spelling of the metric unit for length in nearly all English-speaking nations, the exceptions being the United States and the Philippines which use meter.

-Measuring devices (such as ammeter, speedometer) are spelled "-meter" in all variants of English.
-The suffix "-meter" has the same Greek origin as the unit of length.

-Etymology
+Etymology and spelling

 The etymological roots of metre can be traced to the Greek verb μετρέω (metreo) ((I) measure, count or compare) and noun μέτρον (metron) (a measure), which were used for physical measurement, for poetic metre and by extension for moderation or avoiding extremism (as in "be measured in your response").
-This range of uses is also found in Latin (metior, mensura), French (mètre, mesure), English and other languages.
+This range of uses is also found in Latin (metior, mensura), French (mètre, mesure), English (meter for measuring instruments, but metre or meter in poetry) and other languages.
 The Greek word is derived from the Proto-Indo-European root *meh₁- 'to measure'.
-The motto ΜΕΤΡΩ ΧΡΩ (metro chro) on the seal of the International Bureau of Weights and Measures (BIPM) was approved by Adolphe Hirsch on 11 July 1875 and may be translated as "Keep the measure"; it thus calls for both measurement and moderation.
+(Note: The motto ΜΕΤΡΩ ΧΡΩ (metro chro) on the seal of the International Bureau of Weights and Measures (BIPM) was approved by Adolphe Hirsch on 11 July 1875 and may be translated as "Keep the measure"; it thus calls for both measurement and moderation.)
 In English, the use of the word metre (for the French unit mètre) began at least as early as 1797.